rgriff23/rgriff23.github.io/projects/btw.md

 1. Windows compatibility (formerly `btw` only worked on MacOS)
 2. Simplified structure for specifying BayesTraits commands
-3. It works the most recent version of BayesTraits, BayesTraitsV3
+3. It works with BayesTraitsV3

 I recommend working with this version of `btw` and BayesTraitsV3 (which is the most recent version as of May 2018).
 If you want to work with version 1 of `btw`, visit the [version 1 project page](./btw_version1) for a tutorial that demonstrations how to install and use version 1.